Frequently Asked Questions

 What if my property has an improved, specialty driveway or walkway?

-What about landscaping near streets, sidewalks and curbs?
+What about landscaping near streets, sidewalks, and curbs?

 Is there anything you want us to know?